CivicTechWR/WRvotes/README-classificatons.md

 most general position.

-For example, articles about all of Cambridge can be tagged "Cambridge-Maypr" and articles about all of Waterloo Region can be tagged "Regional-Chair"
+For example, articles about all of Cambridge can be tagged "Cambridge-Mayor" and articles about all of Waterloo Region can be tagged "Regional-Chair"

 If it is important that this event be listed in all races (most